Eze-IO/eze-io.github.io/README.md

-# Static webpage with various of resources and files
+# Example of a responsive static webpage

 <a href="http://eze-io.github.io" target="_blank">Click here to open the webpage!</a>